Te Awamutu: History and culture

+Marae

 The local Mangatoatoa Marae and Te Maru o Ihowa meeting house is a meeting place for the Ngāti Maniapoto hapū of Ngutu, Pare te Kawa and Parewaeono, and the Waikato Tainui hapū of Ngāti Ngutu and Ngāti Paretekawa.

 Local government

 Rangiaowhia, or Rangiaohia Highway Board administered the roads in the town until Te Awamutu Town Board's election on 1 November 1884.
 The board first met on 8 November, though there had been an earlier attempt to form a board and there was an unsuccessful challenge to the legality of the election.
 Te Awamutu Borough Council took over from the board and first met on 10 May 1915.
 It was merged into Waipā District Council on 23 October 1989.

 Geography

 Te Awamutu literally means in English "The River's End".
 The town is on gently undulating land close to the banks of a tributary of the Waipā River.
 The Waikato Plains lie to the north and east, and the promontory of Mount Pirongia, 20 kilometres to the west, is easily visible.
 Inside the township are two streams called the Mangapiko Stream and the Mangaohoi Stream.
 The Mangaohoi ends and becomes the Tributary of the Mangapiko near Memorial park.

 The town is close to the extinct Kakepuku and Pirongia volcanoes (and other volcanoes of the Alexandra Volcanic Group).
 Maungatautari, another extinct volcanic cone, now the site of New Zealand's largest ecological restoration project, is also nearby.

-Other towns surrounding Te Awamutu include Cambridge, 25 kilometres to the northeast, Otorohanga, 30 kilometres to the southwest, and Raglan 50 kilometres to the northwest.
+Other towns surrounding Te Awamutu include Cambridge, 25 kilometres to the northeast, Ōtorohanga, 30 kilometres to the southwest, and Raglan 50 kilometres to the northwest.
 The small town of Kihikihi lies just to the south of Te Awamutu.

 The main thoroughfare is Alexandra Street, so named because it was once the main road to the town of Alexandra (since renamed to Pirongia to avoid confusion with the town of Alexandra in the South Island).